 Laurence Ross is a Baltimore-based writer and educator.
-He received his MFA from the University of Alabama and has published his essays and reviews in literary journals such as Brevity, Gaga Stigmata, and The Georgia Review as well as The Huffington Post.
-Ross lived in New Orleans for six years, where he was a frequent contributor to Pelican Bomb, a regional publication dedicated to the Louisiana arts community.
-He also served as the Director of P.3Writes, an educational program in conjunction with U.S. Art Triennial Prospect New Orleans.
+He received his MFA from the University of Alabama where he served as the Creative Nonfiction Editor for Black Warrior Review.
+His essays have been published in magazines and literary journals such as Pelican Bomb, The Georgia Review, Brevity, and The Huffington Post.
+In 2014, Ross served as the Director of P.3Writes, an educational program in conjunction with U.S. Art Triennial Prospect New Orleans.
+In 2020, he curated his first visual art exhibition at Woodland Pattern in Milwaukee, WI.
+Contact: email@example.com

 Stories by Laurence Ross